chrispaig3/host_discovery/README.md

+> ***Disclaimer*** This project has been deprecated in favor of [Whoami](https://github.com/ardaku/whoami)

+- Whoami is ultimately the better implementation of this functionality, and as a result I see no reason to continue maintaining this repo.
+- This codebase will continue to exist as a public archive.

 # A simple Rust crate for host discovery

 > Make more decisions based on the characteristics of the environment your code runs in.